Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Lake Herman State Park

-23409 State Park Drive, Madison
+23409 State Park Dr., Madison

-Try the pollinator plot area near Picnic Shelter #2 for a very sweet stargazing spot in Lake Herman State Park.
+Try the pollinator plot area near Picnic Shelter #2 for a sweet stargazing spot in Lake Herman State Park.

-Lake Vermillion recreation area
+Lake Vermillion Recreation Area

-26140 451st Avenue, Canistota
+26140 451st Ave., Canistota

 Beaver Creek Nature Area

-48351 264th StREET, Valley Springs
+48351 264th St., Valley Springs

 Stargazers agree that any spot within this nature area is ideal for stargazing.
 Being located only 3 miles from Brandon means it’s easy to load up on supplies for a nice evening of staring into the sky.